YoFirmy/bank_tech_test/README.md

 # Bank Program

 This is a program for interacting with a bank account.
 I used a TDD process to create this program, writing out what commands I wanted the program to respond to in a manual feature test in irb first.
 After writting unit tests to match the failing feature tests, passing these tests and repeating this cycle gave me a program that I think is very intuitive to use.
+I did split the BankAccount class into 2 (creating a statement class) as it felt that the first had to manmy responsibilities.
+Now the BankAccount class has the responsibility of updating balance based on transactions, and the Statement class has the responsibility of storing and displaying those transactions.

 ## Set up
 Once you have Forked/Cloned this repo run: